No. 4 Oregon beats No. 7 Oregon State 66-57

+Oregon State coach Scott Rueck said “Kobe to them is what Michael Jordan was to me.”

+“He’s an example of somebody that you probably pattern if not your game after, the way you compete and how you want to hold yourself as the ultimate competitor,” Rueck said.
+“Obviously one of the best athletes ever.”

-Ionescu was emotional after the game in a TV interview about the death of Kobe Bryant, who had mentored her.
+Oregon players were not made available to the media postgame, but Ionescu was emotional after the game in a TV interview about the death of Bryant, who had mentored her.

 “Everything I do, I do it for him.
 This season is for him,” she said.

+Less than 48 hours after Oregon defeated Oregon State 76-64 in Eugene behind Ionescu’s 23 points and nine assists, it was more of the same in the rematch.

+Oregon swept Oregon State (16-4, 4-4) for first time since the 2009-10 season, a year before Rueck became the Beavers’ head coach and began to turn the program around.
+The Beavers had won the previous nine Civil War matchups in Corvallis.

-Mikayla Pivec scored 20 points and 12 rebounds to lead the Beavers (16-4, 4-4), who have lost three games in a row.
+Mikayla Pivec scored 20 points and had 12 rebounds to lead the Beavers (16-4, 4-4), who have lost three games in a row for the first time since the 2013-14 season.
+She was the only Oregon State player to score in double figures.

 Oregon scored the first seven points of the fourth quarter to take its biggest lead at 59-45.
 Oregon State made a brief run.